TanTanDev/game_stat/README.md

 * We add a flat modifier, it is valid as long as the ```_modifier_key``` exists, which is why our value goes back to 10 when it gets dropped from the stack

 # features
 * say goodbye to ```stat.remove_modifier()```.
-This library has no such feature, instead a modifier is valid as long as a key exists.
+This library has no such feature, instead a modifier is valid as long as a handle to it exists.
 It's a cool idea, but I don't know yet if this design choice will be practical.
 * everything lives on the stack. (blessing, or curse you tell me...
 I just wanted to experiment with const generics).
 This is achieved by stating in stat creation what the max modifier count is. ```Stat<4>```

 # is it battle ready?